Pet Passport Saudi Arabia

 Saudi Arabia does not quarantine healthy pets who meet the following requirements:

-Your pet cat or dog must be microchipped and vaccinated for rabies between 30 days and 12 months prior to entry into the country.
-A USDA (or CFIA) accredited veterinarian must then complete the Saudi Arabia Veterinary Certificate or endorsement by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country should endorse the forms.
+- A USDA (or CFIA) accredited veterinarian must then complete the Saudi Arabia Veterinary Certificate or endorsement by the USDA or CFIA if traveling from the United States or Canada.
+It also needs to be endorsed by the Saudi Embassy or Consulate in your country.
 A copy of the Rabies Certificate should also be included.

 The following breeds are banned from entry: Japanese Spitz, Japanese Akita / Akita Imu / Akita,